sf-wdi-22-23/modules-23/w02-working-with-objects/d1-dawn-arrays-objects/README.md

   * Undefined (empty/unassigned: just `undefined`)
   * Number (integers and floating point values: like `3`, `9.5`, `-0.288`)
   * String (words in quotes: like `"hello"`, `"AWESOME!"`)
-  * _Symbol (coming in the next version of JavaScript, known as ES6)_
+  * Symbol (coming in the next version of JavaScript, known as ES6)

-  Many students wonder about the difference between null and undefined.
-As a rule of thumb, you should let JavaScript decide when something is undefined (and use conditionals to check if something might be undefined).
-You should use null wherever you want to "blank out" a variable so that it has no value.
+  Many students wonder about the difference between `null` and `undefined`.
+As a rule of thumb, you should let JavaScript decide when something is `undefined`.
+You should use `null` wherever you want to "blank out" a variable so that it has no value.

 ### Reference Data Types in JavaScript